-Over 120 Years of Success Building and Maintaining Our Nation’s Electrical Infrastructure
+Over 125 Years of Success Building and Maintaining Electrical Infrastructure

-In the 1900’s, much of Myer’s early work was devoted to building the electrical infrastructure that brought electricity to Midwestern villages, towns and outlying areas and connected them to major cities along railroad lines.
+In the 1900’s, much of Myers’ early work was devoted to building the electrical infrastructure that brought electricity to the Midwest, and connected villages, towns and outlying areas to major cities along railroad lines.
 Building this new infrastructure was a crucial development in the industrialization of America; and with the growing demand for power, Myers’ skills and experience were in high demand.
 In 1914, Myers sold his company to Middle West Utilities; yet he and his organization were retained.
 He held the position of President until 1930.
-During World War I, The L.E.
-Myers Co. directed efforts to “powering up” war-related industries.
-After the war, Myers was sought after to help design, supervise and construct a replica of the Panama Canal, which garnered widespread notoriety.
+During World War I, L.E.
+Myers directed efforts to “powering up” war-related industries.
+After the war, L.E.
+Myers was sought out to help design, supervise and construct a replica of the Panama Canal, which garnered widespread notoriety.

-In the 1920’s, The L.E.
-Myers Co. embarked upon many significant pursuits that included hydroelectric projects throughout Wisconsin, Michigan, Kentucky and Texas; earning Myers the reputation as an innovator and industry leader.
+In the 1920’s L.E.
+Myers embarked upon many significant pursuits that included hydroelectric projects throughout Wisconsin, Michigan, Kentucky and Texas; earning the reputation as an innovator and industry leader.

-In the 1930’s, Myers was named Chairman of the Board of Middle West Utilities.
-As the Great Depression began to take its toll, Myers, along with two other businessmen – Newton Rich and L.T.
-Allen purchased The L.E.
-Myers Co. from Middle West Utilities; thus reclaiming the company.
-The L.E.
-Myers Co. expanded into the Southwestern United States and continued to maintain a strong presence throughout the Midwest.
+In the 1930’s as the Great Depression began to take its toll, Myers, along with two other businessmen – Newton Rich and L.T.
+Allen purchased L.E.
+Myers from Middle West Utilities; thus reclaiming the company.
+L.E.
+Myers expanded into the southwestern U.S. and continued to maintain a strong presence throughout the Midwest.

-During World War II in the 1940’s, The L.E.
-Myers Co. worked tirelessly to electrify defense plants and wire military installations to maintain an uninterrupted flow of power to factories and facilities across the country.
+During World War II in the 1940’s, L.E.
+Myers was instrumental in electrifying defense plants and wiring military installations to maintain an uninterrupted flow of power to factories and facilities across the country.

-Today, MYR Group offers a full suite of transmission and distribution (T&D) capabilities to construct the largest and most complex electrical infrastructure projects across the United States and Canada, as well as a comprehensive commercial and industrial (C&I) service offering for clients throughout the western and northeastern United States and western Canada.
-Our T&D clients include more than 125 electric utilities, cooperatives and municipalities.
+Today, MYR Group subsidiaries offer a full suite of transmission and distribution capabilities to construct the largest and most complex electrical infrastructure projects across the U.S. and Canada, as well as a comprehensive commercial and industrial service offering for clients throughout the western and northeastern U.S. and western Canada.
 Our legacy of experience provides us with a thorough and comprehensive understanding of the needs of our clients in the markets we serve.